LincaMarius/Arduino_MEGA_TTL_IC_Tester/README.md

 I used a 28-pin ZIF socket to connect the test chip.
 The connection diagram to the Arduino MEGA is shown in figure 3.

 ![ Figure 3 ](/Pictures/Figure3.png)

+## Source Code
+The current version is 0.1 and its source code can be found here: